Oaxaca has become a destination for not only tourists, but also for quality coffee roasters seeking heirloom coffee varieties.

 Nearing our destination…..

-Fox concerning the new harvest, farmer concerns, and prices.
+Fox regarding the new harvest, farmer concerns, and prices.

-Jennifer with Madelina’s daughter, Citlali.
-Madelina, shown on left, could not attend; dealing with medical issues, since resolved.
+Jennifer with Madelina’s daughter Citlali.
+Madelina could not attend as she was dealing with medical issues which have since resolved.

-The patio, used for drying coffee beans after washing, and serving as the forum for the discussion
+The patio, used for drying coffee beans after washing, served as the forum for the discussion.

-Amado Castro speaks for the Yosotatu farmers.
-He says that Red Fox has been the highest payer for their coffee for a few years now.
+Amado Castro spoke on behalf of the Yosotatu farmers.
+He said that Red Fox has been the highest payer for their coffee for the past few years.
 They have come again to buy coffee.
-He reports that Red Fox says their coffee is among the best in Mexico.
-This should raise their spirits.
-They have to work, as before, with effort to produce high quality.
+He reported that Red Fox thinks their coffee is among the best in Mexico which raised their spirits.
+They continue to need to work with great effort to produce high quality.

-Amado explains to us that not every farmer could join the discussion.
+Amado explained to us that not every farmer could join the discussion.
 The sky unleashed heavy rains on lower areas.
 Farmers rushed to pick coffee cherries before they were ruined.

 Entering the town of Guadalupe Miramar.

-Gathering of Miramar farmers to speak with Red Fox.
+Miramar farmers gathered to speak with Red Fox.

-Adam McClellan, with team, responds, acknowledging the issues coffee farmers face and recommitting to support their efforts with pricing reflecting their quality.
-He then introduces Jennifer and me as avid buyers of their coffee.
+Adam McClellan and the Red Fox team responded to farmers.
+They acknowledged the issues coffee farmers face and recommitted to support their efforts with pricing reflecting their quality.
+He then introduced Jenny and George as avid buyers of their coffee.

-trees, similar to Arabica’s original environment in Ethiopia.
-Low productivity, but healthy plants.
-Almost no use of chemicals.
+Traditional coffee trees grow under tall trees, similar to Arabica’s original environment in Ethiopia.
+The productivity is low but the plants are healthy with almost no use of chemicals.

 Perfectly ripe cherries.
 Not all branches are consistently red-ripe.
 Pickers need to exert great care in selecting uniformly ripe fruit.